 - What do others think of me?

-These questions are thoughts that you use to determine how you fit into your environment.
-The answers to these, a.k.a. your “story”) are then spread, like jelly on toast, across reality.
-We chew on this constantly.
-Our version mixed with what reality is on its own terms.
+The answers to these questions determine how you fit into your environment.
+The answers to these (a.k.a. your “story”) are then spread, like jelly on toast, across reality.
+You chew on this constantly, creating your version, mixed with what reality is on its own terms.

 Amazingly, for all intents and purposes, these ideas are both right.